project-mirrors/forgejo-helm/README.md

 ### deployment

+Do not set `replicaCount` greater than `1`, Forgejo is not HA ready and this will cause issues with the deployment.

 | Name                                       | Description                                            | Value |
 | ------------------------------------------ | ------------------------------------------------------ | ----- |
 | `resources`                                | Kubernetes resources                                   | `{}`  |